worldbank/dime-standards/dime-research-standards/pillar-4-data-security/README.md

 All Research Assistants and Field Coordinators at DIME must sign the DIME Data Non-Disclosure Agreement (NDA) as a condition of employment.
-The NDA can be accessed [here](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.pdf) but link will only work if you work at DIME.
+The NDA can be accessed [here](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.pdf), but you may only submit this to dimeanalytics@worldbank.org once you have passed the data security assessment.
-You can email dimeanalytics@worldbank.org if you want a copy of the NDA.

 ## DIME Data Security Resources